 - (1) There are no arrangements or understandings with respect to the selection of officers or directors.
 We pay each director who is not an employee a \$1,000 fee for each meeting of the Board of Directors attended and reimburse directors for their expenses in connection with their activities as directors.
-In connection with his role as Audit Committee Chairman, Mr. Manley received an annual fee of \$100,000 in 2006 and is reimbursed for expenses associated with the performance of these activities.
-Our directors are also eligible to receive stock options under our 2001 Incentive Compensation Plan at the discretion of our Compensation Committee. - (2) The following table shows the aggregate number of option awards outstanding for each director as of December 31, 2006 as well as the grant date fair value of stock awards and option grants made during 2006.
-There are no stock awards outstanding for any director as of December 31, 2006.
+We do not pay a fee for telephonic meetings.
+In connection with his role as Audit Committee Chairman, Mr. Manley received an annual fee of \$100,000 in 2007 and is reimbursed for expenses associated with the performance of these activities.
+Our directors are also eligible to receive stock options under our 2001 Incentive Compensation Plan at the discretion of our Compensation Committee. - (2) The amounts in this column reflect the dollar amount recognized in 2007 for financial statement reporting purposes in accordance with SFAS 123R with respect to stock options granted during 2007.
+The fair value of the awards made in 2007 was determined using the valuation methodology and assumptions set forth in Note 6, "Share-Based Compensation and Benefit Plans" to the consolidated financial statements included in the Company's 2007 Annual Report.
+The stock options granted to Mr. Berner and Dr. Dickins primarily relate to stock options granted upon initial election to the Board of Directors at the 2007 annual shareholders' meeting.

+The following table shows the aggregate number of option awards outstanding for each director as of December 31, 2007 as well as the grant date fair value of stock awards and option grants made during 2007.
+There are no stock awards outstanding for any director as of December 31, 2007.

-Name Aggregate Option Awards Outstanding as of December 31, 2006 Grant Date Fair Value of Stock and Option Awards made during 2006
+Name Aggregate Option Awards Outstanding as of December 31, 2007 Val nt Date Fair ue of Option Is made during 2007

-Cesar L. Alvarez 55,313
+Cesar L. Alvarez

+Robert L. Berner III 25,000 \$ 297,441

+Denise Dickins 25,000 \$ 297,441

 Frederick H. Joseph

-Victor M. Lopez 25,000

 Paul F. Manley 60,125

-Bob L. Moss 23,625
+Bob L. Moss 20,250

 George P. Sape 20,000

-Gary L. Tapella 20,000 \$ 290,659
+Gary L. Tapella 25,000 \$ 35,139

-Sherwood M. Weiser